-Issue: The presence of DKF have been documented within the Project site and the vicinity of the Project site (CDFW 2021).
-In addition, the Project's BRA, dated December 2020, provides evidence of DKF presence.
+Issue: The presence of DKF have been documented in the vicinity of the Project site (CDFW 2021).
 Review of aerial imagery indicates that the Project site consists of desert scrub vegetation, which could serve as habitat to DKF.
 DKF populations can fluctuate over time; therefore, presence/absence in any one year is not necessarily a reliable indicator of DKF potential to occur on a site, repeat surveys may be warranted.
 Additionally, over time DKF may be attracted to the Project site due to the type and level of ground-disturbing activities and the loose, friable soils resulting from intensive ground disturbance.
 As a result, there is potential for DKF to occupy or colonize the Project site.